codiga/visualstudio-extension/DEVELOPMENT.md

 ### Adding new rule AST types

+- Add new constants into the `ElementCheckedEnumeration` in [`schema.graphql`](/src/GraphQLClient/schema.graphql).
-You can add new constants and mappings for the new types in [`RosieRuleAstTypes`](/src/Extension/Rosie/Model/RosieRuleAstTypes.cs).
+- Add new constants and mappings for the new types in [`RosieRuleAstTypes`](/src/Extension/Rosie/Model/RosieRuleAstTypes.cs).

 ### Adding support for new Rosie languages